apache/airflow/UPDATING.md

 ### Assigning task to a DAG using bitwise shift (bit-shift) operators are no longer supported

-**Previous Behaviour**:
-You could assign a task to a DAG was previously possible as following:
+Previously, you could assign a task to a DAG as follows:

 ```python
 dag = DAG('my_dag')